 Passwordless connections allow users to log in without the need to remember a password.
-Instead, users enter their mobile phone number or email address and receive a one-time code or link, which they can then use to log in.
+Instead, users enter their mobile phone number or email address and receive a one-time password (OTP) or link, which they can then use to log in.

-When a user authenticates via passwordless, the user is attached to the connection using Auth0 as the Identity Provider (IdP).
-Since you can't force users to use the same mobile phone number or email address every time they authenticate, users may end up with multiple user profiles in the Auth0 datastore; you can link multiple user profiles through account linking.
+When a user authenticates through a passwordless connection, their profile is created on the connection using Auth0 as the Identity Provider (IdP).
+Since you can't force users to use the same mobile phone number or email address every time they authenticate, users may end up with multiple user profiles in the Auth0 datastore.
+If this happens, you can associate multiple user profiles by linking their accounts.

 A passwordless connection is another type of connection separate from any existing database, social, or enterprise connections.
 Even though a user from an Auth0 user database or social provider might share the same email address, the identity associated with their passwordless connection is distinct.
 As with linking multiple email addresses or mobile phone numbers used for the Passwordless connection, account linking can also be used to associate a passwordless identity with identities from other types of connections.

 In addition to supporting passwordless with passwordless connections, Auth0 lets you define a passwordless flow using WebAuthn with Device Biometrics.
 To learn more, review Configure WebAuthn with Device Biometrics for Passwordless Authentication.

 Improved user experience.
 Users only need an email address or mobile phone number to sign up.

 Enhanced security.
 Passwords are a major vulnerability as users reuse passwords and are able to share them with others.
 Passwords are the biggest attack vector and are responsible for a significant percentage of breaches.
 They also lead to attacks such as credentials stuffing, corporate account takeover, and brute force attacks.